Mikang

 Mikang is a Local Government Area in Plateau State, Nigeria.
 Its headquarters are in the town of Tunkus.

 It has an area of 739 km^{2} and a population of 97,411 at the 2006 census.

 The postal code of the area is 940.

 Climate/Geography

-Mikang LGA has an average temperature of 29 degrees Celsius and a total area of 739 square kilometers.
+Mikang LGA has an average temperature of 29 degrees Celsius or 84 degrees Fahrenheit and a total area of 739 square kilometres or 285 square miles.
 There are two distinct seasons in the LGA: the rainy and the dry seasons.
 The total amount of precipitation in the LGA is estimated to be 1450 mm annually.

 Languages

 West Chadic languages of Mikang LGA: